 Credit card fraud is rampant and your credit union wants to help you avoid becoming a victim.
 Fraudsters and scammers are always on the prowl and they are looking for ways to take advantage of you to steal your identity and run up charges on your credit card and bank accounts.
 Follow these tips to help protect yourself from fraud.

-Never Use Your Debit Card to Make On-line Purchases
+Never Use Your Debit Card to Make On-line Holiday Purchases

 Be especially careful when you are using your credit card to shop on-line (and never use a debit card on-line).
 Surfing the Web or shopping on-line using an unprotected computer or unfamiliar Internet links can inflict significant financial consequences.

-On-line shopping deals can be hard to resist, especially during the last year as we’ve all been home more than usual.
+On-line shopping deals can be hard to resist, especially during the holidays.
 Unfortunately, some of these unknown e-commerce Websites are run by scammers and the orders you place will never be delivered.
 Instead, these scammers will steal and sell your credit card payment information you provide.
 Criminals are also likely to immediately make fraudulent purchases on your card before you have time to detect the fraud.

 Ask yourself: Is this legit?
 Only Shop On Websites You Trust